Multiplicative SHE limit of random walks in space-time random environments: Tightness and identification of limit points

 Directly from the definitions of the scaling operators in \eqref{escale} and \eqref{scale}, it is clear that for fixed $b\in [0,T]$, the linear map $f\mapsto \delta_b\otimes f$ is bounded from $C^{\alpha,\sig}(\mathbb R)\to C_\mathfrak s^{\alpha-2,\sig}(\Psi_T)$ as long as $\alpha<0.$ It is also clear that $\delta_b \otimes f$ is necessarily supported on the line $\{b\}\times \mathbb R$.
 The following lemma shows that under mild conditions, $\delta_T\otimes f$ vanishes upon the action of the heat flow $K$ defined in \eqref{e:kf}.

-We end this subsection by recording a Kolmogorov-type lemma for the three spaces introduced at the beginning of this subsection.
+We end this subsection by recording a Kolmogorov-type lemma for the function spaces and parabolic H\"older spaces introduced at the beginning of this subsection.
 It will be crucial in proving tightness in those respective spaces.

 \begin{lem}[Kolmogorov lemma] Let $L^2(\Omega,\mathcal{F},\Pr)$ be the space of all random variables defined on a probability space $(\Omega,\mathcal{F},\Pr)$ with finite second moment.
 We have the following: \begin{enumerate}[label=(\alph*),leftmargin=15pt] \itemsep{0.5em}